Authored by the expert who managed and guided the team behind the Mozambique Property Pack

 Which neighborhoods have the fastest rising property prices in Maputo as of 2026?

-As of early 2026, the three neighborhoods with the fastest rising property prices in Maputo are Costa do Sol, Sommerschield, and Polana, all of which combine strong demand with limited available inventory.
+As of 2026, the three fastest rising neighborhoods for property prices in Maputo are Costa do Sol, Triunfo and Sommerschield II.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Maputo.